Elizabethtown, Kentucky: History

 On December 27, 1862, Confederate General John Hunt Morgan and his 3,000-man cavalry attacked Elizabethtown.
 During the battle, more than 100 cannonballs were fired into the town.
 Although he successfully captured Elizabethtown, Morgan's chief goal was to disrupt the railroad and northern transportation.
 He proceeded north along the railroad, burning trestles and destroying sections of the track.
 After the battle, one cannonball was found lodged in the side of a building on the public square.
 After the building burned in 1887 and was rebuilt, the cannonball was replaced in the side wall, as close to its original site as possible, where it remains in the present day.
 It is located in the Joey Lee building, which is located on the historic town square.
-The building is currently owned and houses the office of attorney Roger T. Rigney, it also features a plaquard noting the cannonball and the history behind it out front.
+The building is currently owned and houses the office of attorney Roger T. Rigney, it also features a placard noting the cannonball and the history behind it out front.

 From 1871 to 1873 during the Reconstruction Era, the Seventh Cavalry and a battalion of the Fourth Infantry, led by General George Armstrong Custer, were stationed in Elizabethtown.
 The military were assigned to suppress the local Ku Klux Klan under the Enforcement Acts, as their members had been attacking freedmen and other Republicans.
 They also broke up illegal distilleries, which began to flourish in the South after the Civil War.
 General Custer and his wife Elizabeth lived in a small cottage behind Aunt Beck Hill's boarding house, now known as the Brown-Pusey House.